oslabs-beta/PodMD/README.md

-# PodPulse
+# PodMD

-PodPulse is a tool for developers utilizing and maintaining kubernetes clusters.\
+PodMD is a tool for developers utilizing and maintaining kubernetes clusters.\
-With PodPulse, you may set a specific configuration of desired pod metrics\
+With PodMD, you may set a specific configuration of desired pod metrics\
 you wish to monitor and enable an automatic restart of designated pods based\
 on your specific needs.\

 ## Getting Started

-In order to use PodPulse, you need to deploy Prometheus on your cluster to\
+In order to use PodMD, you need to deploy Prometheus on your cluster to\
 monitor pod metrics.
 You may also wish to install Grafana, but it isn't\
-necessary for PodPulse to function.
+necessary for PodMD to function.

 Additionally, it is _strongly_ recommended you utilize Helm for installing\
 the following tools.
 You can find instructions to install helm here:\